Phala-Network/fat-contract-workshop/README.md

 # Fat Contract Workshop

-This is a simple workshop demonstrating how to write a Phala confidential-preserving ink! smart contract on Phala (thus, _Fat Contract_).
+This is a simple workshop demonstrating how to write a Phala confidential-preserving ink! smart contract on Phala (a.k.a, _Fat Contract_).

 ## Introduction

 Fat Contract is the programming model adopted by Phala Network.
 Fat Contract is **NOT** smart contract.

-Instead, it aims to provide the rich feature that ordinary smart contracts cannot offer, including:
+Instead, it aims to provide the rich features that ordinary smart contracts cannot offer, including:

 - CPU extensive computation: exclusive off-chain execution at the full CPU speed
-- Network access: the ability to send the HTTP request
+- Network access: the ability to send the HTTP requests
-- Low latency: none consensus-sensitive operations may not hit the blockchain at all, removing the block latency
+- Low latency: non-consensus-sensitive operations may not hit the blockchain at all, removing the block latency
 - Strong consistency: consensus-sensitive operations remain globally consistent
 - Confidentiality: contract state is hidden by default unless you specifically expose it via the read call